MicrosoftDocs/cpp-docs/docs/standard-library/range-concepts.md

 ## `input_range`

-An `input_range` is a range that can be read from at least once.
+An `input_range` is a range that can be read from once.

 ```cpp
 template<class T>